-1 residential care administrator must: 2 (1) be at least twenty-one (21) years of age; 3 (2) have obtained at least a high school diploma or its equivalent; 4 (3) submit to a national criminal history background check, as 5 required by IC 25-0.5-1-8; 6 (4) achieve a passing score, as prescribed by the board, on the 7 state jurisprudence examination; and 8 (5) meet one (1) of the following: 9 (A) Be a licensed health facility administrator or a registered, 10 certified, or licensed health care practitioner under IC 16 or 11 $\frac{1}{100}$ Here $\frac{1}{100}$ Here $\frac{1}{100}$ 12 (B) Have at least one (1) year of management experience: 13 (i) in health care; 14 (ii) in housing; 15 (iii) in hospitality; or 16 (iv) providing services that are similar to services described 17 in items (i) through (iii) to individuals who are elderly.
+1 residential care administrator must: 2 (1) be at least twenty-one (21) years of age; 3 (2) have obtained at least a high school diploma or its equivalent; 4 (3) submit to a national criminal history background check, as 5 required by IC 25-0.5-1-8; 6 (4) achieve a passing score, as prescribed by the board, on the 7 state jurisprudence examination; and 8 (5) meet one (1) of the following: 9 (A) Be a licensed health facility administrator or a registered, 10 certified, or licensed health care practitioner under IC 16 or 11 IC 25. this title.
+12 (B) Have at least one (1) year of management experience: 13 (i) in health care; 14 (ii) in housing; 15 (iii) in hospitality; or 16 (iv) providing services that are similar to services described 17 in items (i) through (iii) to individuals who are elderly.
 18 (C) Possess an associate's associate degree in gerontology or 19 health care.
-20 (D) Possess a bachelor's degree or higher degree from an 20 accredited postsecondary educational institution.
+20 (D) Possess a bachelor's degree or higher degree from an 21 accredited postsecondary educational institution.
 22 (E) Complete a one hundred (100) hour specialized course in 23 residential care facility administration that is approved by the 24 board.
-25 (b) An applicant must meet the requirements in subsection (a)(1) 26 through $(a)(3)$ and subsection $(a)(5)$ before the applicant may take the 20 27 state jurisprudence examination.
-28 (c) The board may issue a residential care administrator license to 28 29 an individual who meets the requirements of this section.
-30 (d) Except as provided in subsection (e), for each two (2) year 31 license period, a licensed residential care administrator shall complete 32 at least twenty (20) hours of continuing education that include 33 education on: 34 (1) promoting resident dignity, independence, self-determination, 35 privacy, choice, and rights; 36 30 37 (2) building safety, fire prevention, and disaster response;(3) preventing and containing infectious discusses including 37 (3) preventing and containing infectious diseases, including 38 39 hygiene protocols; (4) proventing and reporting abuse and peoplect of residents; and (4) preventing and reporting abuse and neglect of residents; and 40 (5) assisting residents with daily activities.
-41 42 (e) A licensed residential care administrator who holds an active 42 health facility administrator license is not required to complete the
+25 (b) An applicant must meet the requirements in subsection (a)(1) 26 through (a)(3) and subsection (a)(5) before the applicant may take the 27 state jurisprudence examination.
+28 (c) The board may issue a residential care administrator license to 29 an individual who meets the requirements of this section.
+30 (d) Except as provided in subsection (e), for each two (2) year 31 license period, a licensed residential care administrator shall complete 32 at least twenty (20) hours of continuing education that include 33 education on: 34 (1) promoting resident dignity, independence, self-determination, 35 privacy, choice, and rights; 36 (2) building safety, fire prevention, and disaster response; 37 (3) preventing and containing infectious diseases, including 38 hygiene protocols; 39 (4) preventing and reporting abuse and neglect of residents; and 40 (5) assisting residents with daily activities.
+41 (e) A licensed residential care administrator who holds an active 42 health facility administrator license is not required to complete the